Are ambulances free in Queensland?

 - They hold a NSW pensioner or healthcare card, in which case the NSW Ambulance Service may pay their invoice

-- They are covered for ambulance services through their private health insurer.
-They would need to forward the invoice to their health insurer for processing and payment.
+- They're covered for ambulance services through their health insurance.
+They would need to forward the invoice to their insurance provider for processing and payment.

 Northern Territory residents